Outpatient rehab following THA: Often the optimal choice!

 Who is suitable for which rehabilitation form?

-Outpatient Rehabilitation: Ideal for fit, independent patients with support in daily life and short travel time to the rehabilitation center.
+Outpatient rehab: Ideal für fit, self-reliant patients with support in daily life and short travel time to the rehab center.

-Inpatient Rehabilitation: Suitable for older or single patients, for individuals with comorbidities or those requiring close medical monitoring.
+Inpatient rehab: Appropriate for older or single patients, for individuals with comorbidities, or for those who require close medical monitoring.

 Influence of the short stem prosthesis on rehabilitation